nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/showcase/virtual_datasets.md

 data on the fly.
 There are many reasons for using this technique in testing, but it is often a topic that is overlooked or taken for granted.

+This has multiple positive effects on the fidelity of the test:

+1) It is much much more efficient than interacting with storage systems and piping data around.
+Even loading data from lightweight storage like NVMe will be more time intensive than simply generating it in most cases.
+2) As such, it leaves significant headroom on the table for introducing other valuable capabilities into the test system, like advanced rate metering, coordinated ommission awareness, etc.
+3) Changing the data which is generated is as easy as changing the recipe.
+4) The efficiency of the client is often high enough to support single-client test setups without appreciable loss of capacity.
+5) Because of modern procedural generation techniques, the variety and shape of data available is significant.
+   Increasing the space of possibilities is a matter of adding new algorithms.
+There is no data bulk to manage.
+6) Sophisticated test setups that are highly data dependent are portable.
+All you need is the test client.
+   The building blocks for data generation are included, and many pre-built testing scenarios are already wired to use them.

+Additional details of this approach are explained below.

 ## Industrial Strength

 The algorithms used to generate data are based on advanced techniques in